What Researchers Did

 Canadian Relevance

 This study was not conducted by Canadian authors or in Canada.
-However, carbon monoxide poisoning is a Health Canada-recognized indication for hyperbaric oxygen therapy, and this study addresses a serious complication of this condition.
+However, carbon monoxide poisoning is a Health Canada-recognised indication for hyperbaric oxygen therapy, and this study addresses a serious complication of this condition.

 Study Limitations